Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics

 It is also useful to compare the present conservative setting with recent discrete-to-SPDE results for non-conservative (Ising--Kac--Glauber / Model~A) dynamics.
-Mourrat and Weber proved that the two-dimensional dynamical Ising--Kac model converges to the renormalized \(\Phi^4_2\) equation \cite{MW0217}, and Grazieschi, Matetski and Weber obtained the corresponding three-dimensional convergence to \(\Phi^4_3\) \cite{GMW2025}.
-Zhu and Zhu established lattice approximation results for the dynamical \(\Phi^4_3\) model \cite{ZZ18}, while Gubinelli and Hofmanov{\'a} constructed the Euclidean \(\Phi^4_3\) field by PDE/Dirichlet-form methods \cite{GH21}.
+Bertini, Presutti, Rüdiger, and Saada \cite{bertini1994}, and Fritz and Rüdiger \cite{fritz1995} have shown that the one-dimensional dynamical Ising–Kac–Glauber model converges to the stochastic Ginzburg–Landau equation.
+Mourrat and Weber proved that the two-dimensional dynamical Ising--Kac--Glauber model converges to the renormalized \(\phi^4_2\) equation \cite{MW0217}, and Grazieschi, Matetski and Weber obtained the corresponding three-dimensional convergence to \(\phi^4_3\) \cite{GMW2025}.
+Hairer and Iberti shows that the sequence of Gibbs measures for a 2D Kac-Ising model converges to the $\phi^4_2$ measure on $\mathbb T^2$ near criticality \cite{Hairer2018}.
+Zhu and Zhu established lattice approximation results for the dynamical \(\phi^4_3\) model \cite{ZZ18}, while Gubinelli and Hofmanov{\'a} constructed the Euclidean \(\phi^4_3\) field by PDE/Dirichlet-form methods \cite{GH21}.
 These works show that renormalized singular SPDEs can indeed arise as scaling limits of discrete systems, and that lattice-level counterterms reflect the structure of the continuum limit.
+However, for the rescaling limit of the Ising–Kac–Kawasaki dynamics, even in the one‑dimensional case, a complete result is still lacking.
+We note that valuable progress has been made in \cite{Ibetri2018}, but the problem remains open.
 By contrast, the conservative case requires an additional current-level analysis: one must close a divergence-form nonlinear drift and a divergence-form noise simultaneously.